 Julian Appleyard OBE is the Chief Executive Officer of the Trust and a National Leader in Education (NLE).
-Prior to taking up appointment in Pontefract in March 2018, he was the founding Executive Principal of Rochdale Sixth Form College.
-Under Julian’s leadership, the College was the first sixth form college to gain outstanding status by Ofsted at its first inspection.
+Prior to taking up appointment in Pontefract in March 2018, he was the founding Executive Principal of Rochdale Sixth Form College and The Altus Education Partnership.
+Under Julian’s leadership, the College was the first sixth form college nationally to gain outstanding status by Ofsted at its first inspection.
 Additionally, the College gained national acclaim through topping the Department for Education Performance Tables for an unprecedented four consecutive years.

-Julian began his career as a teacher and has worked in 11-18 schools and the sixth form college sector.
-He has been a regular deliverer of in service training to Headteachers, Directors of Children’s Services, school improvement teams and whole school staff.
+Julian began his career as a teacher and has worked in a range of senior leadership roles in 11-18 schools and the sixth form college sector.
+He has been a regular deliverer of in service training to Headteachers, Directors of Children’s Services, school improvement teams and whole school staff across the country.
+Julian is a member of the Headteacher Board for Lancashire and West Yorkshire that is responsible for advising and challenging regional schools commissioners on academy related decisions and an Ofsted inspector.
 Julian was awarded the OBE in the Queen’s Birthday Honours List in 2016 for services to education.

 David has lived in the area for over 20 years.
 He is currently a Non-Executive Chair of Real Life Options a company limited by guarantee with Charitable status that operates in the social care sector.
 Prior to this David was a Sales Director with Board responsibility at Melett a manufacturing SME in the international automotive aftermarket.
 David enjoyed board responsibility for developing, driving and delivering on the worldwide sales & marketing strategy.
 David also serves on the Finance Committee of the Trust and previously was the Chair of Carleton Park J&I School.